-Universal Studios Halloween Horror Nights is an annual event that’s thrilled and chilled so many people that it’s become a fall tradition.
+Of all the spook-tacular things to do in Orlando, Universal Studios Halloween Horror Nights is an annual event that’s thrilled and chilled so many people that it’s become a fall tradition.
 Some families have made it a cornerstone of their Halloween season, the way a trip to Santa at the mall punctuates the winter holidays.
 Of course, the cool comfort of those holiday elves accompanying Jack Frost’s nip at your nose is quite different from the adrenaline rush of the Halloween monsters nipping at your toes.

 There’ll be no shortage of scares at Universal’s Hollywood Horror Nights, and they’ll be tailored to every threat level you can endure.
 The best way to prepare for a scare, of course, is to know what you can expect.
 While there are surprises in each location, you can make the most of a fun night with a little advanced knowledge and planning, and Westgate has six ways to help you survive your encounter with the living dread that is a Halloween tradition like no other.

 1 | Know Your Scare Level | One of the best ways to enjoy Universal’s Halloween Horror Nights is to know which attractions you most want to visit, and which ones you might want to avoid.
 Look for the clearly marked signage letting you know what types of thrills you can expect in a house, what level of scare they promise.
 You want to have fun above all else, so don’t go into a haunted house that exceeds your comfort level too much.
 Be sure to pay attention to each attraction’s signage so you can know what to expect.